pleisto/mashcard/docs/styleguildes/RFC.md

 ## Problem

-Our Brickdoc team is composed of full-time members @ Ningbo and some full/part-time remote members located around the world.
+The MashCard team is composed of full-time members @ Ningbo and some full/part-time remote members located around the world.
 It's not always easy to efficiently discuss our product/tech designing ideas across our members.

-The Brickdoc is planned to be open-sourced later this year.
+MashCard is planned to be open-sourced later this year.
 But our internal docs hosted @ Feishu cannot be easily shared outside considering permission difficulties.
 Besides, they are written only in Chinese which violates our ambitions to reach the world.
 We need to find a better way to communicate our designing ideas with the OSS community.

 ## Goals

 - Build a better async communication mechanism that fits better with our "onsite/remote mixed" organization.
-- Expose our designing ideas as sharable documents, from the early stage of our Brickdoc product.
+- Expose our designing ideas as sharable documents, from the early stage of the MashCard product.
 These documents can be shared with the OSS community later without worrying about permission issues.
 - Write all our important future documents in English.

 ## Solution